acarv468/movieguessinggame/goals.md

 These are the goals to make for version 2

-1) Make the "Start" button create the html page
+1) Make the "Start" button create the html page - yep

 2) Add a "Next" button once the page has been created to reset